ligthsworn/table_union_benchmark/README.md

 This is the test datasets used for the experiments in "A Data Union Method Using Hierarchical Clustering and Set Unionability"

 In each directory is the data and the result used in the experiments.
+The 'data' directory contains the data of the experiment and the "result" directory contains the results of the experiments.
+Each row in the result file contains the number of cluster and the datsets in that cluster.